emilyst/home/README.md

 Home
 ====

-This repository contains configuration meant to be cloned to Linux or macOS computers.
+This repository contains configuration meant for use on my Linux or macOS computers.

-I have a few processes around how I set up and use this repository, which I'll describe here.
+I have a few custom approaches regarding how I set up, use, and maintain this repository, which I'll describe here.
 This is necessary because turning your home directory into a giant Git repository is very weird and not recommended under most circumstances.
-The processes I use help mitigate that weirdness.
+The techniques I describe below help mitigate that weirdness.

 Note that this repository contains _configuration_, not setup itself.
 Nothing here is meant to take over and make decisions actively.
 It does